 * Song of the Year 2001, United Catholic Music and Video Association, ''Here, I Am, Lord''.

 * Number One Favorite Hymn poll by readers of The Tablet 2004, ''I, the Lord of sea and sky''/''Here I am, Lord''.

 == His music in contemporary Catholic culture ==

 Dan Schutte is one of many musicians who compose contemporary Catholic liturgical music.
-This music has enjoyed widespread success throughout the English speaking world.
-There have also been a number of controversies surrounding this music.
+This music has enjoyed widespread success throughout the English-speaking world.
+There have also been several controversies surrounding this music.

 Many of Schutte's compositions, often based closely on scripture, are among the favorite worship songs of a whole generation of Catholics and have undoubtedly played an important part in the spiritual experience of many.

-For some years, a number of people have argued that Schutte's music and those of a similar style not to be suitable for use in Catholic liturgies.
-Some of these people prefer Gregorian chant and the Latin Mass, while others prefer the hymns that were common in the two centuries prior to the 1970s.
+For some years, many people have argued that Schutte's music and those of a similar style are not suitable for use in Catholic liturgies.
+Some of these people prefer Gregorian chant and the Latin Mass, while others prefer the common hymns in the two centuries before the 1970s.

-Still, a recent poll conducted by the National Association of Pastoral Musicians among members found that one of Schutte's hymns came in second among "songs that make a difference".
-In 2004, a similar survey conducted by The Tablet, an international Catholic magazine, reported Dan Schutte's hymn, "Here I Am, Lord" as the reader's favorite.
-Other polls conducted by major Catholic music publishers and copyright license requests show a similar trend that Schutte's music is among some of the most requested by pastoral musicians for Catholic Liturgy.
+Still, a recent poll conducted by the National Association of Pastoral Musicians among members found that one of Schutte's hymns came in second among "songs that make a difference."
+In 2004, a similar survey conducted by The Tablet, an international Catholic magazine, reported Dan Schutte's hymn, "Here I Am, Lord," as the reader's favorite.
+Other polls conducted by major Catholic music publishers and copyright license requests show a similar trend that Schutte's music is among the most requested by pastoral musicians for Catholic Liturgy.